No ratings yet

-In today's cleaning post, I've got another "I never think to do this" cleaning task - how to deep clean a dishwasher using vinegar and baking soda.
-It's one of those things that we all (myself included) forget to do, but if done properly, can seriously impact day to day chores in your home.
+Today, I'm breaking down how to clean a Whirlpool dishwasher, including both a quick cleaning routine and a deeper cleaning method using vinegar and baking soda.
+It's one of those things that we all (myself included) forget to do, but if done properly, it can seriously impact your day to day chores.

 dishwasher utensil basket